 - Finish blending the rest of the watermelon until smooth to make some space for the other fruits.

 - Next, add the strawberries, diced mango, and coconut milk and blend until smooth.
-Then, add the frozen banana and blend again until you reach a light and smooth consistency.
+Then, add the frozen banana and blend again until you reach a light, smooth, and creamy consistency.

 - Now it’s time for the garnishing part.
 Here I used a heart-shaped mold to cut out beautiful mango pieces, then I added some desiccated coconut, chia seeds, finely chopped nuts, strawberries, and dried cornflowers.